Sila Nanotechnologies

 Sila Nanotechnologies Inc., founded in 2011 in California, enhances lithium-ion batteries with its Titan Silicon anode material.
 Offering higher energy density and faster charging, Sila’s technology improves electric vehicles and electronics.
 Partnering with industry leaders, the company has raised over $1.4 B to scale production.

-Sila Nanotechnologies Inc., established in 2011 by Gleb Yushin, Alex Jacobs, and Gene Berdichevsky, is transforming battery performance through advanced silicon-based materials.
-The California-based company develops and manufactures innovative lithium-ion battery components, specifically their signature Titan Silicon anode material.
-This technology represents a significant advancement in energy storage capabilities, offering improved performance for electric vehicles and consumer electronics.
+Sila Nanotechnologies Inc., founded in 2011 by Gleb Yushin, Alex Jacobs, and Gene Berdichevsky, is based in Alameda, California.
+The company develops and manufactures advanced silicon-based materials for lithium-ion batteries, aiming to enhance energy storage performance for electric vehicles and consumer electronics.

 Battery Technology